 A lightweight, stable cane that provides added walking security and a handy seat.
 Tripod legs are easy to open.
+Made with adjustable aluminum tubing on the legs.

 Though rated for 250 pounds, the weight limit of the seat is questionable.
 It's too small for many individuals.